cldf/cldfbench/README.md

 [`cldfbench.CLDFSpec`](src/cldfbench/cldf.py) instances, which describes what kind of CLDF to create.
 A `CLDFSpec` also gives access to a
 [`cldfbench.CLDFWriter`](src/cldfbench/cldf.py) instance, which wraps a `pycldf.Dataset`.

-The main interfaces to these objects are
+The main interfaces to these objects are:
 - `cldfbench.Dataset.cldf_specs`: a method returning specifications of all CLDF datasets that are created by the dataset,
 - `cldfbench.Dataset.cldf_writer`: a method returning an initialized `CLDFWriter`